mnot/I-D/site-wide-headers/draft.md

 ~~~

-# Client Operation {#client}
+# User Agent Operation {#client}

-Clients that support this specification SHOULD always emit a `SM` header field in requests, carrying either the `ETag` of the well-known resource currently held for the origin, or `*` to indicate that they support this specification, but do not have a fresh (as per {{RFC7234}}) copy of it.
+User agents that support this specification SHOULD always emit a `SM` header field in requests, carrying either the `ETag` of the well-known resource currently held for the origin, or `*` to indicate that they support this specification, but do not have a fresh (as per {{RFC7234}}) copy of it.

-Clients might discover that an origin supports this specification when it returns a response containing the `HS` response header field, or they might learn of it when the well-known location's current contents are sent via a HTTP/2 Server Push.
+User agents might discover that an origin supports this specification when it returns a response containing the `HS` response header field, or they might learn of it when the well-known location's current contents are sent via a HTTP/2 Server Push.

-In either case, clients SHOULD send a `SM` request header field on all requests to such an origin.
+In either case, user agents SHOULD send a `SM` request header field on all requests to such an origin.

-Upon receiving a response to such a request containing the `HS` response header field, clients MUST locate the header-set referred to by its field-value in the stored well-known response, remove any surrounding white space, and append it to the response headers, stripping the `HS` response header field.
+Upon receiving a response to such a request containing the `HS` response header field, user agents MUST locate the header-set referred to by its field-value in the stored well-known response, remove any surrounding white space, and append it to the response headers, stripping the `HS` response header field.

-If the corresponding header-set cannot be found in the well-known location, the response MUST be considered invalid and MUST NOT be used; the client MAY retry the request without the `SM` request header field if its method was safe, or may take alternative recovery strategies.
+If the corresponding header-set cannot be found in the well-known location, the response MUST be considered invalid and MUST NOT be used; the user agent MAY retry the request without the `SM` request header field if its method was safe, or may take alternative recovery strategies.

 ## The "SM" HTTP Request Header Field {#sm}

-The `SM` HTTP request header field indicates that the client has a fresh (as per {{!RFC7234}}) copy of the "site-metadata" URI {{well-known}} for the request's origin ({{!RFC6454}}).
+The `SM` HTTP request header field indicates that the user agent has a fresh (as per {{!RFC7234}}) copy of the well-known resource (see {{well-known}}) for the request's origin ({{!RFC6454}}).

 ~~~
 SM = "*" / entity-tag
 ~~~

-Its value is the `entity-tag` {{!RFC7232}} of the freshest valid well-known location response held by the client.
+Its value is the `entity-tag` {{!RFC7232}} of the freshest valid well-known location response held by the user agent.
 If none is held, it should be `*` (without quotes).

 For example: